 Lakmé is one of the main platforms for the growth of eco-fashion in India at this point in time, however I cannot help but feel a little torn as to whether I should support Lakmé’s Green Wardrobe Initiative given the fact that Lakmé cosmetics still test on animals.
-It seems a little strange to test on animals on the one hand and then create an initiative promoting eco-fashion on the other hand, but I do hope that this is the first step in the right direction for the company as a whole.
+It seems a little strange to test on animals on the one hand and then create an initiative promoting eco-fashion however, but I do hope that this is the first step in the right direction for the company as a whole.

-The Green Wardrobe Intiative
+The Green Wardrobe Initiative

 There were 8 Indian eco-fashion designers that supported and showcased their work at this gorgeous outdoor runway for the Green Wardrobe Initiative.
-All of the designers are committed to preserving the local aristans of rural India and advocate the production of organic fabrics by working closely with NGO’s to ensure that the lives of the artisans are improved as a result of their work.
-I thought that it would be fitting to blog about about my favourite looks from the Green Wardrobe Initiative.
+All of the designers are committed to preserving the local artisans of rural India and advocate the production of organic fabrics by working closely with NGO’s to ensure that the lives of the artisans are improved as a result of their work.
+I thought that it would be fitting to blog about my favourite looks from the Green Wardrobe Initiative.

 1. Grassroot – Anita Dongre is currently one of the most high-profile designers that India has, her collections always sets a whole new standard when it comes to intricate details and bold colours.
 Dongre created the Grassroot label to sustain the cultural heritage of the craft tradition and support artisans across many different parts of rural India using eco-friendly and organic materials.

 2. Antar-Agni – Ujjawal Dubey was awarded Best Menswear at the Grazia Young Fashion Awards in India last year.
-Although Dubey’s designs both menswear and womenwear it is his menswear that has established him in the world of fashion.
+Although Dubey’s designs both menswear and womenswear it is his menswear that has established him in the world of fashion.
 The Antar-Agni collections give traditional attire a modern twist to create a whole new simple style using organic fabrics.